KenKundert/svg_schematic/README.rst

 Source
 ~~~~~~

-Draw an source.
+Draw a source.
 You must specify the location of the center as an x,y pair.
 You
 may also specify the kind, the orientation, the name, and the value.
 The kind
 can either be 'empty', 'vdc', 'idc', 'sine', 'sum', or 'mult'.